 One of Big Tent’s customers was an early-stage online vacation leisure lodging startup called “GetawayZone.”
-I joined the company as its Vice President of Technology… they were acquired by a company called Rezworks.com, which was acquired by VacationSpot.com, which was acquired by Expedia.com… I like to say I had the same job for ~4 years but worked for 5 different companies.
+I joined the company as its Vice President of Technology… GetawayZone was acquired by a company called Rezworks.com, which was acquired by VacationSpot.com, which was acquired by Expedia.com… I like to say I had the same job for 3 years but worked for 5 different companies.
 (Ah, the dot-com era.)
 It was one of the most enjoyable jobs I ever had, and I learned a ton and got to work with some wonderful, incredibly passionate people.
 Indeed, I even met my wife Rachel while working at VacationSpot – she was the sister of one of my colleagues.

 I ostensibly “retired” after the Expedia acquisition, staying on for a few weeks to aid in the transition.
 However, I quickly found myself bored and taking on the occasional consulting project (and my finances were decimated by the dot-com crash of the early 2000s) so I was happy 6 months later when I discovered I had accidentally started a consulting company in my basement with my brother-in-law Evan Hill.
 Critical Domain LLC did custom web programming and infrastructure for companies including a property management startup, and a digital watermarking company (that I eventually became the sole engineer for.)
 I got to build some really great technology, including an early content management system, and a digital watermarking technology that’s still in use today.
 Critical Domain LLC was acquired by MarketMatrix, and I served as the Chief Technology Officer (CTO) at MarketMatrix for a while.